Search Images Maps Play YouTube News Gmail Drive More »

 About the author (2010)

-David Newman earned his bachelorrsquo;s degree from San Diego State University in 1981 and his graduate degrees from the University of Washington in Seattle (M.A.
-1984, PhD 1988).
-After a year at the University of Connecticut, David came to DePauw in the fall of 1989 and has been here ever since.
-David teaches courses in Deviance, Mental Illness, Family, Social Psychology, and Research Methods.
-He has published numerous articles on teaching and has presented several research papers on the intersection of gender and power in intimate relationships.
-Recently most of his scholarly activity has been devoted to writing and revising several books, including Sociology: Exploring the Architecture of Everyday Life (SAGE İ2010); Identities and Inequalities : Exploring the Intersections of Race, Class, Gender, and Sexuality (McGraw-Hill İ2006); and Families: A Sociological Perspective (McGraw-Hill İ2009).
-He is currently working on a book-length manuscript that examines the cultural meaning, institutional importance, and everyday experience of second chances.
+David M. Newman earned his BA from San Diego State University in 1981 and his graduate degrees from the University of Washington in Seattle (MA 1984, PhD 1988).
+After a year at the University of Connecticut, David taught at DePauw University for more than 30 years.
+He currently teaches at Colgate University.
+David teaches courses in contemporary society, deviance, mental illness, family, social inequality, and research methods.
+He has published numerous articles on teaching and has presented research papers on the intersection of gender and power in intimate relationships.
+Recently most of his scholarly activity has been devoted to writing and revising several books, including Sociology: Exploring the Architecture of Everyday Life: Brief Edition (SAGE, 2020); Identities and Inequalities: Exploring the Intersections of Race, Class, Gender, and Sexuality (McGraw-Hill, 2021); and Families: A Sociological Perspective (McGraw-Hill, 2009).
+His most recent book, A Culture of Second Chances: The Promise, Practice and Price of Starting Over in Everyday Life (Lexington Books, 2019), examines the cultural meaning, institutional importance, and social limitations of "second chance" and "permanent stigma" narratives in everyday life.

 Bibliographic information